 How did the UK rank?

-The UK ranked 10 out of 180 for providing an environment where children are able to flourish – not too bad.
-However, there’s a bleak outlook when looking at sustainability and the environment.
+The UK ranked 10 out of 180 for providing an environment where children are able to flourish.
+Not too bad on first glance.
+However, the outlook is bleak when looking at sustainability and the environment.
 It seems as though countries are forced to choose between an environment ripe for children to flourish and an environment that flourishes.

 We took data from the Lancet article and mapped some key variables against each other to get a better overall picture of the report’s findings.
-We took the childhood flourishing index, CO2 emissions per capita and performance in comparison to the 2030 CO2 targets for the 180 countries included in the report and ‘data-vizzed’ them below to see what’s going on.
+Three elements of the data were used: the childhood flourishing index, CO2 emissions per capita and performance in comparison to the 2030 CO2 targets for the 180 countries included in the report.
+These were then visualised into a long infographic below.
 There are interesting patterns for the top 10 and bottom 10 performing countries.

 - Children are most likely to flourish in higher income countries.